deborangueira/caderno/exercicios/1087/notes.md

 ### roadmap

-*to get the input*
-- Read string
+- Read input (string)
-    - separate it by `\n` creating a array
+    - separate it by `\n` creating a string for each line of the input, where each one represents a testCase.
-        - separate each given string by `" "` creating a new array with four strings
+        - separate each given string by `" "` creating a new array with four strings.
           - turn them into numbers
-        - Identify them by the coordinate each one represents
+          - Store them in variables (with the name indicating the coordinate each one represents)
-        - process logic
-    - Process function for each one of them -> `for(i =...){}`
+    - Process function for each line thought a loop -> `for(i =...){}`
-        - stops loop when the line with four zeros is reached -> `if(){break;}`
+        - stops the loop when the line with four zeros is reached -> `if(){break;}`
 - print output

-*process information - the function*
+*the function*
 - compare coordinate X (testCase[0] with testCase[2]) and coordinate Y(testCase[1] with testCase[3]) to see how they differ from each other.
     - if X and Y stay the same -> 0 moves are needed
     - if only X or Y change -> 1 move is needed
-    - if both changes and we have a right triangle -> 1 move are needed.
+    - if both changes and we have a right triangle -> 1 move is needed.
     - for the rest of the cases -> at least 2 moves are needed
 - possible outputs: 0,1,2